-We're fully funded!
 Check out some of the other great projects on Kickstarter Diaspora - the privacy aware, personally controlled, do-it-all distributed open source social network We are four talented young programmers from NYU’s Courant Institute trying to raise money so we can spend the summer building Diaspora; an open source personal web server that will put individuals in control of their data.
 What is it?
 Enter your Diaspora “seed,” a personal web server that stores all of your information and shares it with your friends.